WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 # Logistic Regression

-LogisticWine1 classifies between wine 1 and wine 2.

-LogisticWine2 classifies between wine 2 and wine 3.

-LogisticWine3 classifies between wine 1 and wine 3.
+LogisticWine classifies between two sorts of wine denoted by 0 and 1.

-## Breast Cancer
+## Validatation against other datasets

-We checked if our actual implementation of logistic regression was working by testing it against another dataset.
+Just to see if the results we get aren't based on luck, we checked if our actual implementation of logistic regression was working by testing it against another dataset.
+We used the breast cancer data as well as some school exam marks.

 ## Some Preliminary Results